martinkiefer/Scotch/README.md

 It provides three core features:
 * ScotchDSL: A domain specific language + programming models to describe a variety of sketching algorithms
 * Code Generators: ScotchDSL specifications are automatically translated into a VHDL architecture containing all necessary components to perform sketching.
-* Auto-Tune: An automated tuning algorithms optimizes the size of the sketch summary with respect to provided constraints and resource consumption of the FPGA
+* Auto-Tune: An automated tuning algorithms optimizes the size of the sketch summary with respect to provided constraints and resources on the FPGA

 A publication on Scotch is currently prepared.
 Stay tuned for the publication and further documentation.